 Created for senior Linux® system administrators, this 5-day course strongly emphasizes lab-based activities.
 You'll learn how to deploy and manage shared storage and server clusters that provide highly available network services to a mission-critical enterprise environment.

-This course also helps you prepare for the Red Hat Certificate of Expertise in High Availability Clustering exam (EX436).
+This course also helps you prepare for the Red Hat Certified Specialist in High Availability Clustering exam (EX436).

-- Senior Linux system administrators responsible for maximizing resiliency though high-availability clustering services and using fault-tolerant shared storage technologies
+Senior Linux system administrators responsible for maximizing resiliency through high-availability clustering services and using fault-tolerant shared storage technologies

 - Install and configure a Pacemaker-based high availability cluster